 The meeting appreciated continued effort and leadership from Russian Federation on this subject in the previous years and agreed that mapping table and streamlining analysis on WTSA-20 Res. with PP-22 Res. are very useful.
 The initial package in C17 could be a starting baseline of the table.

 It was acknowledged that there has been unsatisfactory proliferation of lengthy, repetitious texts of same subject across Resolutions of PP and other ITU Sector conferences in a vicious circle, especially in their preambles, and it has been very difficult to reverse this trend despite several attempts discussed in ITU conferences for quite some years.
+Similar streamlining efforts have taken place in TDAG for WTDC Resolutions, and in the ITU Inter-Sector Coordination Group (ISCG).
+Mapping tables and guideline documents of those initiatives should be used by this RG-WTSA.

 It was noted that there were two kinds of needs for streamlining: first is editorial, especially on the repetitive preamble parts.
 Second is streamlining of topics.
 If a high-level PP resolution on a topic already exists, how WTSA should deal with the same topic, with more focus on detailed resolves to ITU-T SGs and TSB.

+It was clarified that there are three different issues for this RG-WTSA to address: 1) guidelines on how to streamline multiple Resolutions on the same subject to avoid duplication; 2) guideline on how to draft a good Resolution (concise preamble, implementable operational part); and 3) to identify any particular WTSA Resolutions which are candidate for streamlining for consideration by ITU membership in preparation for WTSA-24.

 Concerns were expressed that such issue should be tackled up to the highest level by PP, and continuation of previous TSAG streamlining method might not work.

+It was agreed that the objective of this streamlining effort is toward a more efficient ITU (especially its conferences) for all ITU membership.
+Good examples such as WTSA-20 deferred/referred possible Resolutions on pandemic, AI, OTT, Industry engagement to PP-22 are cited as the benefit of such streamlining effort.

 The contributor responded to some of concerns by hoping the assessment Russian Federation will develop further will show the lack of streamlining to help regional preparation process.

 The possibility of using a tool to detect percentage of text repetition in proposals on ITU Resolutions was also suggested by comment.

 It’s noted that further contributions are needed on how to define and identify the duplication of WTSA Resolutions with the same subject in PP Resolutions.
-TSB secretary was requested to consult with the General Secretariat of ITU on this aspect.
+TSB secretary was requested to consult with the General Secretariat of ITU on this aspect and collect related information/documents from TDAG and ISCG.

 TSB secretary was requested to collect guidelines developed for PP on how to prepare Resolutions.